doctorfree/MirrorCommand/markdown/mirror.1.md

 **-W tagname | wh tagname**
 : removes the MagicMirror config file for the specified *Wallhaven tag* name and deletes the image folder for that Wallhaven tag

+**-X number**
+: Sets the default screen to use for MagicMirror display and moves an existing MagicMirror window to that screen number

 **youtube**
 : displays an interactive menu of available YouTube config files to select from